github-manoj-github/LIBS-Peak-Find-GUI/README.md

 from MathWorks [website](https://www.mathworks.com/products/compiler/mcr/index.html)

-For more information about the MATLAB Runtime and the MATLAB Runtime installer, see "Distribute Applications" in the MATLAB Compiler documentation in the MathWorks Documentation Center.
+For more information about the MATLAB Runtime and the MATLAB Runtime installer, see "Distribute Applications" in the MATLAB Compiler [documentation](https://de.mathworks.com/help/compiler_sdk/package.html).

 **2. Files to Deploy and Package**